alyaherron/digitalcoffee/README.md

 If you don't know the username & password, ask the previous admin for it.

-### Draft up the message that will be posted in `#class-selection`
+### Draft up the messages that will be posted in `#class-selection`

 Find the [full list of courses](https://prodssb.missouristate.edu/prod/bwckschd.p_disp_dyn_sched) being offered for the next semester, and use [example.txt](https://github.com/alyaherron/digitalcoffee/blob/main/example.txt) to create a draft of the class selection messages for `#class-selection`.

 Use your best judgement as to what classes to include.
-Typically we include all courses required to graduate with the Computer Science or Software Development degree, including the specific math requirements (calculus, statistics, etc.) and physics requirement.
+Typically we include all CSC courses required to graduate with the Computer Science and Software Development degrees, including the specific math requirements (calculus, statistics, etc.) and physics requirement.

-### Post it to `#class-selection`
+### Post the messages to `#class-selection`

 ![image](https://user-images.githubusercontent.com/59751268/147021940-520b6117-83cd-462e-9b39-96f8abe7e476.png)